rdtarvin/RADseq_Quito_2017/workshop_quito_day_3.md

 	cat <<filename.fq>>

 Uh oh.... let's quit before the computer crashes.... it's too much to look at!
-MAc: Control C, PC:??
+Ctrl+C

 how many reads do you have?